cchanzl/Lock-Screen/_posts/2020-06-05-PDF-Scraping-MAS-Form-6.md

 date: 2020-06-05
 ---

-Following from the initial lightweight exercise of <a href="https://cchanzl.github.io/python/2020/06/02/PDF-Scraping-MAS-Form-23"> obtaining CAR information </a> of insurers in the Singpaore market, i would go one step further to employ a similar technique in scraping the complete tabl in  MAS Form 6 - Statements of Premiums, Claims and Underwriting Results for SIF.
+Following from the initial lightweight exercise of <a href="https://cchanzl.github.io/python/2020/06/02/PDF-Scraping-MAS-Form-23"> obtaining Capital Adequacy Ratios </a> of insurers in the Singpaore market, i would go one step further to employ a similar technique in scraping the complete table in  MAS Form 6 - Statements of Premiums, Claims and Underwriting Results for SIF.

-The process is largely similar from the previous exercise, except that it is more involved as we are no longer extracting a single number which is clearly identifiable by a symbol.
-I will update this post with the detailed steps soon but
+The process is largely similar from the previous exercise, except that it is more involved as we are no longer extracting a single number that is clearly identifiable by a symbol ("%").
+The step-by-step process and source code is shown below.

 <b> # Extract raw text file of relevant pages </b>
 <br>